 Parents may appeal to an independent panel against admissions decisions.
 Such panels consist of 3 or 5 persons.
 They will include lay-members who have no personal experience of management or education in a school, and persons who either have educational experience, or are acquainted with educational conditions in the area, or are parents of registered school pupils.

-The procedure respecting the appeals process is laid down in the Department for Education Code of Practice and the decision of the appeal panel is binding upon the Local Governing Body, Directors of the Multi-Academy Trust and Headteacher.
+The procedure respecting the appeals process is laid down in the Department for Education Code of Practice and the decision of the appeal panel is binding upon the Local Governing Body, Trustees of the Multi-Academy Trust and Headteacher.
 The conduct of such panels falls under the supervision of the Council of Tribunals